jrdennisoss/dosboxrm/RMDOS_API.md

 ### Command/Function 0Bh - Register User Callback Function
 This registers a callback function for the API user.
 It would appear that the registered callback function is to be called on certain driver/device events.
-See the "The User Callback Function" sub-section below for more information.
+See the "The User Callback Function" subsection below for more information.

 The media handle and subfunction parameters are ignored, `param2` is the segment and `param1` is the